 Six of the eight patients at Clear Lake Regional were discharged by Friday afternoon.

-Angelica Martinez, a 14-year-old student, told CNN she and her schoolmates were being evacuated at one point “like it’s a fire drill.”
+Angelica Martinez, 14, told CNN that an alarm sounded, as well as gunfire.
+She and her schoolmates at one point were evacuated “like it’s a fire drill.”

 “We were all standing (outside), but not even five minutes later, we started hearing gunshots,” she said.
 “And then everybody starts running, but, like, the teachers are telling us to stay put, but we’re all just running away.”